 SteamTherapy keeps you glowing as warm moisture opens your pores, leaving your skin softer and more supple.
 Steam cleanses and nourishes the skin, leaving it with a healthy glow.
 It hydrates dry skin.

 And, hallelujah, it can also aid in the fight against cellulite while boosting your metabolism.
 That daily steam indulgence is a natural detox that removes harmful impurities from your body.

 It can also enhance your breathing, leaving you with an improved sense of tranquility, promoting restful sleep and wellness.

 As if that weren’t enough, steam is also recommended for the relief of symptoms of colds, flu, sinusitis, bronchitis, allergies, asthma, throat irritation, arthritis and more.
 Sore, tired muscles?
 Rigid joints?
 Steam eases the pain.
 And don’t forget the wellness benefits of aromatherapy and chromotherapy, along with the calming swirl of music that turns that dreadful day into a distant memory.

 Seriously, who doesn’t need this in their life?

 Mr. Steam showers are affordable and the generator is the size of an average briefcase!
 Read all about how to choose one here.

-Metrie is the largest supplier and manufacturer of solid wood and composite moulding in North America.
+Did you know that Metrie is the largest supplier and manufacturer of solid wood and composite moulding in North America?

-Here are three vignettes in their booth of all the many ways their moulding can be incorporated into your designs:
+To show you all the many ways their moulding can be incorporated into your designs, here are three vignettes in their booth.